nesssit/Wallet-Recovery-App.git-/README.md

 We can use Over The Air update to directly release the javascript changes to the user's phone, bypassing the store review.
 Microsoft CodePush provides this service so far to my knowledge.

+## References
+For architechture and modules like react-native-paper, refer [this](https://github.com/shreyvijayvargiya/iHateReadingLogs/tree/main/TechLogsMobile) github repositories that contains my react-native examples and experiments